90North45West/Leakpeek-Reverse-Engineered-API-Integration/README.md

 # LeakpeekController

-An async Python tool to query the Leakpeek API for user data like emails, usernames, and more.
+An asynchrious Python tool to query Leakpeek for user data like emails, usernames, and more.

 ## Features

-- **Automated Data Lookup**: Fetch information based on various query types.
+- **Automated Data Lookup**: Fetch information based on various query types using asynchrious requests.
+- **Supports**: multiple search types (username, email, password, etc.)
 - **Queue Management**: Handles requests efficiently with a queue.
-- **Custom Headers**: Personalize request headers easily.

 ## Installation

 1. Clone the repository: